favourO/Clipboardkey/Ticket_Breakdown.md

 ### Asumptions:
 function generateRport ()
-   important - returns all Shifts worked or not trivial - Maybe within a (given year) or quarter (working assumption)
+   - important - returns all Shifts worked or not
+   - trivial - Maybe within a (given year) or quarter (working assumption)

 ### Ticket
 Currently, the id of each agent on the reports we generate is their internal database id.
 We'd like to add the ability for facilities to save their own custom ids for each Agent they work with and use that id when generating reports for them

 ### Ticket Breakdown - Solution
-Assumptions:
+- Assumptions:
-1. There should already exists an insertShiftsByFacility function or a function capable of inserting shifts to the database by facility, if not.
+1. There should exists an insertShiftsByFacility function or a function capable of inserting shifts to the database by facility, if not.
 2. Maybe the database are manually updated.
 3. Agents created or existing in database before this new feature should retain their ID
-4. Assume the custom IDs have 5 serial digits and 3 preceding alphabets representing acronyms of the Facilities
+4. Assume the custom IDs have 5 serial digits and 3 preceding alphabets representing acronyms of the Facilities (depends on the size of a facility)

 If 1 is the case.
 Then the insertShiftsByFacility function should be refactored to accommodate